-Adding to the complexity, is the hidden premises lurking beneath consciousness; the beliefs implanted in our souls, carved in our hearts, create our expectations, forming our security.
+Hidden beliefs lurk beneath consciousness, implanted in our souls, carved in our hearts, creating expectations.
 We unknowingly place conditions on life—conditions required to maintain a homeostatic balance.
 When life fails to meet those conditions (expectations) our emotions spike, warning of danger.
 But the conditions are self-imposed, not supportable by facts.
 Within this framework, unrealistic fears take charge of emotional lives; slight imperfections ignite shame, temporary separation screams abandonment, normal gloominess prophesies of impending depression.

 If the hidden premises of belief were exposed to logic, we would reject them.
 We know life is not perfect; partners can’t stand constantly by our side; discomforting emotions will occasionally accompany experience.
 We know and accept life—logically.
 But expectations are stored a little deeper, preventing this logical grasp to motivate action.
 We are moved from the underworld of emotions.
 Bubbling beneath the surface, faulty expectations poke through, only visible by the culminating reaction.
 When experience drifts from the security of expectations, we feel it—the boat is rocked; life surprises, pulling away from the predictable, into the “what the hell” just happened.